A Defensive Computing Checklist by Michael Horowitz

 Taking a step back, consider who is the enemy here?
 That is, who is it we don't want tracking us.
 Some people/articles focus on apps.
 But, it also the Operating System vendors, Apple and Google, that learn our location.
 And, of course, the cell phone companies, who are being being sued for selling location data.
 Another reason for my approach to defense.

 Background: This December 2018 article in the NY Times, documents the tracking, but not defense.
 Same for this

 article.
 Google has a history with location tracking.

 Networking equipment (router or combination modem/router) provided by Internet Service Providers is typically insecure and low quality.
 Anything you buy at retail is likely to be more secure.
 It may also be cheaper in the long run and makes you a lesser target (a million people are not using the same router model).
 I have a whole website devoted to Router Security.
 At the least, try to make the router configuration changes in the short list on the home page.
 Comcast customers see this.

 Ethernet is more secure than Wi-Fi, so whenever possible connect via Ethernet for sensitive work.
 It's also faster.
 USB to Ethernet adapters cost about $15.

 Use a Guest Wi-Fi network both for visiting humans and for IoT devices.
 Better yet, if your router supports it, use VLANs to further segregate devices (requires a techie).
 More here.

 At this point, it is common knowledge that Wi-Fi encryption should use WPA2 rather than the ancient WPA or WEP.
 If given a choice, WPA2 AES is more secure than WPA2 TKIP.
-Note that the length of the Wi-Fi password is critical for security; passwords should be 14 characters or longer.
+Note that a long Wi-Fi password can prevent a brute force guessing attack; passwords should be 14 characters or longer.
 More here.